 A statement indicating the nature, extent, and purpose of the land disturbing activity including the size of the area for which the permit shall be applicable and a schedule for the starting and completion dates of the land disturbing activity.

 The applicant shall obtain from any other state or federal agency any other appropriate environmental permits that pertain to the property such as the UPDES Stormwater General Permit for Construction Activities UTRC00000 for projects disturbing greater than or equal to one acre, or UPDES Common Plan Permit UTRH00000 for projects less than one acre that are part of a larger common plan of development or sale that will collectively disturb greater than or equal to one acre.
-However, the inclusion of those permits in the application shall not foreclose the City Engineer from imposing additional development requirements and conditions, commensurate with this Title, on the development of property covered by those permits.
+However, the City Engineer may impose conditions necessary to ensure compliance with this Title and applicable federal and state law, provided that such conditions shall not exceed the minimum requirements of the federal Clean Water Act unless expressly authorized by state statute.

 Each application shall be accompanied by a stormwater pollution prevention plan (SWPPP) providing for erosion and sediment control and stormwater during the land disturbing activity and after the activity has been completed meeting the requirements of the Stormwater General Permit for Construction Activities Permit No. UTRC00000 or the Common Plan Permit No. UTRH00000.
 Each application for a land disturbance permit shall be accompanied by payment of land disturbance permit fees as set forth in the City Fee Schedule.

 HISTORY